ansonbot/dicom-api/README.md

 ## To Do List

-Because this repo is coding excercise, many features are not included.
+Because this repo is a coding excercise, many features are not included.
 Here is a list of items that can be added to this Flask API:

 - Security features, like authentication using JWT.
 A top priority for an API handling health care data.
 - Use a database and object storage instead of local directory.